In the Criminal Code, peace officers and public officers are widely defined, and include:

 If your court date is far away and you cannot wait until then, we can arrange to have the matter dealt with sooner.
 Our first priority is always to stabilize your release conditions.
 That way, you will not feel pressured to plead guilty because of the restrictive terms of your release.
 Once the conditions are manageable and minimally intrusive to your daily routine, we can focus 100% of our attention on defending the case.

-Penalties for Obstructing a Peace Officer Charges in Calgary
+Penalties for Obstructing a Peace Officer Charges in Kelowna

-In cases of obstructing a peace officer charges, the likelihood of going to jail if convicted is relatively low.
+In obstructing a peace officer cases, the likelihood of going to jail if convicted is relatively low.

 - The obstruction is a significant impairment to an officer’s lawful duty;